yhz0/SD/readme.md

 4. SD crashes on start with exit code 1.

     Please form the problem in Min form.
-(Fix)